 An appropriate ‘THIS MATTERS Challenge’ program is devised for each year level from Years 3 – 6.
 Each student completes an agreed number of challenge options across the year from five areas: Giving, Service in School and the Community, Physical Activities and the Outdoors, Academic Excellence and Excellence in the Arts.
 Challenge options may be chosen from suggestions given or be negotiated with the teacher.
 Regular interaction between the student and his parents and with his teacher to discuss progress supports the Challenge and ensures that active involvement, enjoyment and achievement are maintained.
 A Certificate to acknowledge completion of the year’s ‘THIS MATTERS Challenge’ is awarded.

 The ‘THIS MATTERS Challenge’ is optional with the only compulsory home study continuing to be daily reading and the learning of basic facts to support class study.
 Parents can provide valuable support by negotiating a suitable time and quiet venue for this work to take place.

 Sport lessons are conducted during the school time and are time-tabled.
-A boy will only be excused from a sport period if his Class Teacher receives a note requesting that he not take part and giving a reason for this.
-Boys participating in rostered competitions are required to play for their School team if one participates in the roster.
+A student will only be excused from a sport period if his Class Teacher receives a note requesting that he not take part and giving a reason for this.
+Students participating in rostered competitions are required to play for their School team if one participates in the roster.